NahuLD/item-shop/README.md

  ------------------|----------------------------------------
-itemshop.*         | Access to all subcommands. itemshop.sell      | Access to the sell UI. itemshop.admin     | Access to the admin UI.
+itemshop.*         | Access to all subcommands. itemshop.sell      | Access to the sell UI. itemshop.open      | Open the sell UI to any online player. itemshop.admin     | Access to the admin UI.

 ## Placeholders for PAPI